splunk/splunk-connect-for-snmp/docs/dockercompose/4-scheduler-configuration.md

 ```

 - `communities`: communities used for version `1` and `2c` of the `snmp`.
 The default one is `public`.
 - `customTranslations`: configuration of the custom translations.
-Configuration of this section looks the same as in the `values.yaml` in `scheduler.customTranslations` section, which can be checked in the documentation of [custom translations](../configuration/configuring-profiles.md#custom-translations).
+Configuration of this section looks the same as in the `values.yaml` in `scheduler.customTranslations` section, which can be checked in the documentation of [custom translations](../microk8s/configuration/configuring-profiles.md#custom-translations).
 - `profiles`: configuration of the profiles.
-Configuration of this section looks the same as in the `values.yaml` in `scheduler.profiles` section, which can be checked in the documentation og [profiles configuration](../configuration/configuring-profiles.md).
+Configuration of this section looks the same as in the `values.yaml` in `scheduler.profiles` section, which can be checked in the documentation of [profiles configuration](../microk8s/configuration/configuring-profiles.md).
 - `groups`: configuration of the groups.
-Configuration of this section looks the same as in the `values.yaml` in `scheduler.groups` section, which can be checked in the documentation of [groups configuration](../configuration/configuring-groups.md).
+Configuration of this section looks the same as in the `values.yaml` in `scheduler.groups` section, which can be checked in the documentation of [groups configuration](../microk8s/configuration/configuring-groups.md).

 ## Example of the configuration